secretGeek/today-i-learned-staging/windows.forms/select_all.md

         }
     }

-regarding 't.Focus()'
+regarding `t.Focus()`

-If the KeyPressSelectAll method can be triggerd by a different control, e.g. a button or menu, then you might also want to set focus to the textbox, so that the selection is made visible.
+If the `KeyPressSelectAll` method can be triggerd by a different control, e.g. a button or menu, then you might also want to set focus to the textbox, so that the selection is made visible.